Tōgō Heihachirō: Studies in Britain (1871–1878)

 In February 1871, Tōgō and eleven other Japanese officer cadets were selected to travel to Britain to further their naval studies.
 Between extensive practical sea training and an extended voyage to Australia, Tōgō lived and studied in Britain for a period of seven years.
 Arriving at the port of Southampton in April 1871 after a journey of 80 days, Tōgō first traveled to London, at that time the most populous city in the world.
 According to contemporary accounts of the cadet's first days in England, many things were strange to Japanese eyes at that time; the domed buildings made out of stone, the "number and massiveness of the buildings", "the furnishings of a commonplace European room", and "the displays in the butchers' shop windows: it took them several days to become accustomed to such an abundance of meat."

-The Japanese group was separated and sent to English boardinghouses for individual instruction in English language, customs and manners.
+The Japanese group was separated and sent to English boarding houses for individual instruction in English language, customs and manners.
 Tōgō was initially sent for some weeks to a boarding house in the major naval port of Plymouth, to gain some understanding of the British Royal Navy.
-Subsequently, he studied history, mathematics and engineering at a naval preparatory school in Portsmouth under the direction of a tutor and local clergyman in order to prepare for admission to Royal Naval College at Dartmouth.
+Subsequently, he studied history, mathematics and engineering at a naval preparatory school in Portsmouth under the direction of a tutor and local clergyman in order to prepare for admission to the training establishment Britannia at Dartmouth, Devon.

 After the British Admiralty decided in 1872 that no places were to be made available at Dartmouth for the Japanese cadets, Tōgō was able to gain admission as a cadet on HMS Worcester, the training ship of the Thames Nautical Training College, moored at Greenhithe.
 Tōgō found his cadet rations "inadequate": "I swallowed my small rations in a moment.
 I formed the habit of dipping my bread in my tea and eating a great deal of it, to the surprise of my English comrades."
 Tōgō's comrades called him "Johnny Chinaman", being unfamiliar with the "Orient" and not knowing the difference between Asiatic peoples.
 "The young samurai did not like that, and on more than one occasion he would threaten to put an end to it by blows."
 Gunnery training for the college was held aboard HMS Victory, at the time moored in Portsmouth harbour.
 Tōgō is recorded to have attended Trafalgar Day observances on the deck of the ship in 1873.
 After two years of training, Tōgō was to graduate second in his class.